phonophasm/phonophasm.github.io/_posts/2025-11-27-PhonoSPHERE-Demo.md

 ## What’s coming in the full version

-The demo is only a small preview — the full phonosphere will include:
+The demo is only a small preview — the full PHONOSPHERE will include:

 - A full library of my own sounds
   - Pads, textures, percussion, synths, ambient tones — all built for VR performance.